kubernetes/kubernetes/docs/design/persistent-storage.md

 One new system component:

 `PersistentVolumeManager` watches for new volumes to manage in the system, analogous to the node controller.
 The volume manager also watches for claims by users and binds them to available volumes.
+This component is a singleton that manages all persistent volumes in the cluster.

 Kubernetes makes no guarantees at runtime that the underlying storage exists or is available.
 High availability is left to the storage provider.